The Analytic Arc Cover Problem and its Applications to Contiguous Art Gallery, Polygon Separation, and Shape Carving: Introduction

-Concurrent work by Merrild, Rysgaard, Schou, and Svenning~\cite{MerrildRRS24} also investigate the \CAG problem and give a polynomial time algorithm in the real RAM model of computation but do not bound the bit complexity of the intermediate numbers produced by the algorithm.
-To contrast, in our work, we give a framework for solving a larger class of problems in polynomial time on a Turing machine, including the \CAG problem.
+Merrild, Rysgaard, Schou, and Svenning~\cite{MerrildRRS24} give a polynomial time algorithm for the \CAG problem in the real RAM model of computation, but do not bound the bit complexity of the intermediate numbers produced by the algorithm.
+They posed the question of membership in \P\ as an open problem, which our results address.
+They also posed the question of an algorithm for polygons with holes, to which our methods extend (see \cref{rmk:holes}).

+Biniaz, Maheshwari, Mitchell, Odak, Polishchuk, and Shermer~\cite{biniaz2024contiguousboundaryguarding} also provide a polynomial time algorithm for the \CAG problem.
+In particular, like us, they were able to provide one running on a Turing machine, implying membership in \P. Their approach is more combinatorial than ours, although aspects of their proof bear similarities to ours.

+In our work, we give a framework for solving a larger class of problems in polynomial time on a Turing machine (i.e., membership in \P), including the \CAG problem.

+Since the initial preprint of our paper, all three works (including ours) have been presented as a combined paper~\cite{combinedsocgpaper}, which also led to some improved insights among the three sets of results.